jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

   Print "</html>"
 )
 {% endhighlight %}

-Which is in fact vaalid F#.
+Which in fact is valid F#.
 This would not have been possible using the shallow embedding.

 ## Summary
 In this post I've addressed the problem of designing a library for pretty-printing recursive data structures.
 The approach taken is general and starts by identifying a minimal set of operations needed and then for each operation define a set of constraints (or *laws*) that any implementation must obey.